All posts by scottmet99

 From the first scene, we sense David’s frustration.
 He rushes to the chaotic airport, hurriedly leaving voicemails for Benji.
 But the carefree Benji has been at the airport for hours and dismisses David at every measure.

-David is the nice guy, selflessly allowing Benji the window seat and first dibs at the shower.
+David is a nice guy who selflessly gives Benji the window seat and first dibs on the shower.
 But he secretly feels bullied by Benji’s selfishness.

 David realizes that people always fall for Benji and give him a pass, which frustrates him.
 He essentially mocks and calls the tour group assholes but somehow is deemed ‘real’ or ‘honest.’

-Benji is tough to like, but Culkin, with wounded blue eyes, allows the audience to realize that he is hurting and suffering from deep pain.
+Benji is tough to like, but Culkin’s wounded blue eyes allow the audience to realize he is hurting and suffering from deep pain.

 My only knock is why the tour guide, who is mocked and criticized by Benji, ultimately thanks him for his brutal honesty and more or less snubs David.